dikortis/LetsTalkETC/Episodes/Episode_15.md

-existing imperative languages if you use a functional language that allows side-effects everywhere because this is it so this is this is I in some sense the really big thing that still distinguishes Haskell from everything else as far as I mean there's other there's other languages like Haskell but they are much much more niche but
+existing imperative languages if you use a functional language that allows side-effects everywhere because this is it so this is I in some sense the really big thing that still distinguishes Haskell from everything else as far as I mean there's other there's other languages like Haskell but they are much more niche but
 Haskell is like the most is the biggest representative of that part of the design space which is purely functional